 You can also add a completely separate key frame shape or a pixel map effect.
 Pixel map effects will be shown at the top of the shape list on the left, you can use the eye icon to hide the pixel map effect when you want to work on the key frame shapes.

-By default when a key frame shape is saved to a cue, the playback fader will fade the shape.
+By default when a key frame shape is saved to a cue, the playback fader will fade the shape size.
 If the playback is set to have Speed on Fader, the fader will master the speed of all layers in the shape.

-For details of how Key Frame Shapes behave in Cue Lists, see Shape Tracking in Cue Lists.
+For details of how Shapes behave when you go from cue to cue in Cue Lists, see Shape Tracking in Cue Lists.

 If you create a Mask Shape using the Mask FX function, this will also stop Key Frame Shapes.